tarantool/doc/doc/reference/tooling/tcm/tcm_access_control.rst

 Changing users' passwords
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Administrators can manage a user's passwords on this user's **Secrets** page.
+Administrators can manage a user's password on this user's **Secrets** page.
 To open it, click **Secrets** in the **Actions** menu of the corresponding **Users** table row.

 To change a user's password, click **Edit** in the **Actions** menu of the corresponding